 Being a zoo keeper can be very exciting, especially when we get the chance to acquire and work with baby animals.
 We care for these young, vulnerable critters and take part in their growth and development into mature healthy adults.
 Some animals take longer than others to get to the adult stage such as the Aldabra tortoise babies that we just received from another AZA accredited institution.
 These two siblings were hatched in January 2011.

 It may be 25 years before they are considered adults of breeding age, in contrast to some snake and lizard species that can hatch and grow to breeding age in a year’s time.
-Until the time these young animals are big enough to be housed with our current adult Aldabra tortoises, they will be kept separated and off display where keepers can keep a close eye on their eating habits, give them an occasional soak, and record their weights over time.
-Within our large collection, we are currently raising two juvenile Komodo monitors, two common boa constrictors, Aldabra tortoises, frog-eyed geckos, Malaysian leaf frogs, and numerous species of poison dart frogs.
+Until the time these young animals are big enough to be housed with our current adult Aldabra tortoises, they will be kept separate and off-display where keepers can keep a close eye on their eating habits, give them an occasional soak, and record their weights over time.
+Within our large collection, we are currently raising two juvenile Komodo dragons, two common boa constrictors, Aldabra tortoises, frog-eyed geckos, Malaysian leaf frogs, and numerous species of poison dart frogs.